Anomalous Purcell decay of strongly driven inhomogeneous emitters coupled to a cavity: Introduction

-Our specific spin-cavity system consists of trivalent erbium ions (Er$^{3+}$ or Er for brevity) incorporated into a thin layer of TiO$_2$ grown atop silicon-on-insulator wafers\cite{Dibos2022, Ji2023}.
+Our specific spin-cavity system consists of trivalent erbium ions (Er$^{3+}$ or Er for brevity) incorporated into a thin layer of TiO$_2$ grown atop silicon-on-insulator wafers \cite{Dibos2022, Ji2023}.
 The Er ions are evanescently coupled to a 1D photonic crystal cavity that is patterned through both the TiO$_2$ and Si device layers.
-In a prior study, we attempted to measure the Purcell enhancement in Er-doped TiO$_2$ films coupled to a nanophotonic cavity as we tuned the cavity resonance across a particular optical transition\cite{Dibos2022}.
+In a prior study, we attempted to measure the Purcell enhancement in Er-doped TiO$_2$ films coupled to a nanophotonic cavity as we tuned the cavity resonance across a particular optical transition \cite{Dibos2022}.
 During the course of those experiments, we noticed features resembling the saturation of the Purcell enhancement at high laser pump powers.
 However, the overall photon collection efficiency and fluorescence signal were too low to perform sufficient sweeps of the optical drive.
 Here, the Er concentration is three-fold increased by growing more highly doped films and the device-to-fiber coupling efficiency is five-fold increased by incorporating an inverse taper in-coupling structure.
 We report anomalously slow relaxation rates in the temporal response of highly-excited and inhomogeneously broadened spin ensembles.
 Finally, we develop a simple theoretical model to explain the qualitative features in the Purcell-enhanced ensemble decay.
+We reproduce qualitative features of this decay in semiclassical simulations of a Tavis-Cummings model of non-interacting spins coupled to a common cavity.
+Finally, we derive a simple theoretical model that provides physical intuition for this phenomenon.